beardedprince/beardedprince/README.md

 ### Hi there 👋

+Welcome to my profile.
+I'm a Software Developer.
+I work mainly with JavaScript/TypeScript, Angular and Node.js.

+🔭 I’m currently working on personal projects.
+👯 I’m looking to collaborate on cool projects.
+📫 How to reach me: Email: alaketuolamilekan02@gmail.com

 <!--
 **beardedprince/beardedprince** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.